-As a result the US consumer has been presented with a dazzling array of streaming service alternatives, with a multitude of cross pollinated content, structured and flexible packages, exclusive and niche interest content, and an endless barrage of promotion from all participants to anyone with an email.
+As a result the US consumer has been presented with a dazzling array of streaming service alternatives, with a multitude of cross-pollinated content, structured and flexible packages, exclusive and niche interest content, and an endless barrage of promotion from all participants to anyone with an email.

 When the onslaught of email promotion from streaming services alone, is added to the flood of irrelevant and undesired email we’re all barraged with daily, little wonder the number of people declining to provide their email to suppliers in increasing – but that’s another blog story…

-As services disappear or are acquired and absorbed by, and amalgamated with larger players, and viewers switch from one offering to another to explore and experiment, the streaming video landscape presents an ever changing array of business models and a constant moveable feast for viewers.
+As services disappear or are acquired and absorbed by, and amalgamated with larger players, and viewers switch from one offering to another to explore and experiment, the streaming video landscape presents an ever-changing array of business models and a constant moveable feast for viewers.
 Advancing technology provides some fleeting competitive advantage, but nothing really that sustains an ongoing buffer – unless you’re Netflix, which has been a distribution and technology company for a long time.

 Business performance (read profit) has dictated price rises for most of the streaming services and the introduction of a variety of new pricing models:

-- Curiosity Stream uses a global pricing strategy of a very affordable subscription of US$2.99 p/month and collaboration with like minded advertisers eg. Toyota’s Theatre, to capture and entertain a global audience of 10 million viewers, who like the availability of their factual based content, and the entertainment features the advertisers provide.
+- Curiosity Stream uses a global pricing strategy of a very affordable subscription of US$2.99 p/month and collaboration with like-minded advertisers eg. Toyota’s Theatre, to capture and entertain a global audience of 10 million viewers, who like the availability of their factual based content, and the entertainment features the advertisers provide.
 Volume achieved through low price, global market.

 - AVOD & FAST – Advertisers are playing an increasingly important role in the streaming arena as their budgets are transferred into supporting channels and creating content.
-The incentive for audiences to tune into AVOD offerings are increasing.
-Zoomo and Pluto TV have 20 million subscribers each and Roku has essentially transitioned from a hardware for content company, to an advertising channel with five of their top channels being on the AVOD platform.
+The incentive for audiences to tune into AVOD offerings is increasing.
+Zoomo and Pluto TV have 20 million subscribers each and Roku has essentially transitioned from hardware for a content company, to an advertising channel with five of their top channels being on the AVOD platform.
 An Advertiser funded content creation and presentation model.

 - Disney+/Hulu and Roku (through content partnerships) offer a range of subscription packages with amalgamated content, designed to lure subscribers on a combination of content quality and range, and price value.
 A market penetration strategy of reach, range and price.

-- Bundling – Combining packages or content from various sources or providing access to content as an incentive to purchase eg. telco owned streamers or Apple+ TV, bundling continues to offer people an entry level experience or cost value proposition.
-A price value proposition.
+- Bundling – Combining packages or content from various sources or providing access to content as an incentive to purchase eg. telco owned streamers or Apple+ TV, bundling continues to offer people an entry-level experience or cost value proposition.
+A price-value proposition.